 LEADERSHIP---Leaders should exert a wholesome influence on the school.
 In taking the initiative in class and school activities, a real leader strives to train and aid others to attain the same objective.
 The price of leadership is sacrifice – the willingness to yield one’s personal interests for the interest of others.
 A leader will go forward when others hesitate.
 Leadership is always needed; thus, to lead is an essential charge to all our members.

 CHARACTER---Character is the force within each individual that distinguishes that person from others.
 It gives each person a unique individuality.
 It is the force of character that guides one through life.
 Character is achieved and not received.
 It is the produce of constant action, daily striving to make the right choices for the right reasons.
 Character is who we are when no one is watching.
 By demonstrating such qualities as respect, responsibility, trustworthiness, fairness, caring and citizenship, we seek to prove, as living examples, that we value character.

-At the end of the second term of each year, students who qualify for induction based on grades will receive a letter of application for induction into NHS.
+At the end of the second term of each year, students who qualify for induction based on grades will receive a letter of application, via email, for induction into NHS.
 Following receipt of the application, a faculty committee will convene to review the applications and make the final decision on the students to be inducted.
-The students who pass the faculty review will receive an acceptance letter and invitation to the honors ceremony that is always held the Wednesday prior to the Saturday of graduation.
-Seniors are also honored at the ceremony by the presentation of their honor cords which they wear at graduation.
+The students who pass the faculty review will receive an acceptance letter via email as well.

 The sponsor of this Society is Angela Glidewell, who can be contact for any questions or further information.